ms/buildtogether.tech/important/index.md

 ### Not writing software takes less time

-<cite>Sedano2017</cite> found that software development projects have nine types
+<cite>Sedano2017</cite> found that software development projects have <span
-of waste: building the wrong feature or product, mismanaging the backlog, rework, unnecessarily complex solutions, extraneous cognitive load (<span x="thinking"/>), psychological distress, waiting/multitasking, knowledge loss, and ineffective communication. *None of these are software issues,* so if you only think about the software side of your project, it's going to take longer and hurt more than it needs to.
+i="waste (in software development)">nine types of waste</span>: building the
+wrong feature or product, mismanaging the backlog, rework, unnecessarily complex solutions, extraneous <span i="cognitive load">cognitive load</span> (<span x="thinking"/>), psychological distress, waiting and <span i="multitasking">multitasking</span>, knowledge loss, and ineffective communication.  *None of these are software issues,* so if you only think about the software side of your project, it's going to take longer and hurt more than it needs to.

 </div>